Lamoni Rose Hill Cemetery

 2009

-In November 2009, a 100'x50' rectangular property, marked as area F in the photo, was deeded to the city at no cost (see quit-claim deed).
+In November 2009, a 100'x50' rectangular property, marked as Area F in the photo, was deeded to the city at no cost (see quit-claim deed).
 The city wanted this for a new clear well, as part of the water treatment plant facility.

 With this change, Rose Hill Cemetery covers almost 36 acres.
 About 14 acres are used for farmland, 2 acres in the NW corner is wooded, and the remaining 20 acres requires grounds maintenance (mowing, trimming, tree pruning, brush cutting, roadwork, etc).